Published: Nov 4 2019. Estimated reading time: 20 mins

 "While you're afflicting yourself with fasting," Grandma had said, "the young man is showing you he means business."

 Once again, Yafe's eyes followed the words on the card. … You mean the world to me.
-She kept the card aside, tilted her head backwards and sent her mind into faraway land.
+She kept the card aside, tilted her head backward and sent her mind into a faraway land.
 Why the daily show of affection since she started fasting?
 Was this God's answer?
 Or the devil's distraction?